flatpickles/sketchbook/docs/beta-testing.md

 -   Does Sketchbook facilitate a stable & comfortable workflow for you?
 Or is it getting in your way?
 -   Do you need any other parameter types or styles?
--   Would you rather `time` params provided by Sketchbook arrive in seconds or milliseconds?
-(My intuition is milliseconds, but REGL uses seconds...)
 -   Currently the `main` branch is a fully blank canvas, and all demo content is contained in the `demo` branch.
 How do you feel about that?

 **Project Subtypes**